yackx/ipgo/content/classic/conway/conway.md

 - Trival case: an empty grid that remains empty.
 - A single cell that dies after the first generation.
-- A beehive (still life) that remains unchanged, no matter how many times you call the next generation.
+- A beehive (still life) that remains unchanged, no matter the number of generations.
 - A blinker of period 2.

 For example: